ismet55555/yojenkins/dev_docs/contribution_guide.md

 5. Install pipenv with development environment
     - `pipenv install --deploy --three --dev`
       -  `--python 3.X` - If needed, specify the exact python version to use)
+      -  `--editable .` - This is already included in `Pipenv` and will allow to actively run the project with the most recent changes

 6. Check that all packages are installed
     - `pipenv graph`